earthly/earthly/docs/earthly-command/earthly-command.md

 | EARTHLY_TARGET_PADDING | `EARTHLY_TARGET_PADDING=n` will set the column to the width of `n` characters.
 If a name is longer than `n`, its path will be truncated and and remaining extra length will cause the column to go ragged. |
 | EARTHLY_FULL_TARGET    | `EARTHLY_FULL_TARGET=1` will always print the full target name, and leave the target name column ragged.                                                                                                   |

-## earth prune
+## earthly prune

 #### Synopsis

 * Standard form
   ```
-  earth [options] prune [--all|-a]
+  earthly [options] prune [--all|-a]
   ```
 * Reset form
   ```
-  earth [options] prune --reset
+  earthly [options] prune --reset
   ```

 #### Description

-The command `earth prune` eliminates Earthly cache.
+The command `earthly prune` eliminates Earthly cache.
 In the *standard form* it issues a prune command to the buildkit daemon.
 In the *reset form* it restarts the buildkit daemon, instructing it to completely delete the cache directory on startup, thus forcing it to start from scratch.

 #### Options

 ##### `--all|-a`

-Instructs earth to issue a "prune all" command to the buildkit daemon.
+Instructs earthly to issue a "prune all" command to the buildkit daemon.

 ##### `--reset`

 Restarts the buildkit daemon and completely resets the cache directory.

-## earth bootstrap
+## earthly bootstrap

 #### Synopsis

 * ```
-  earth bootstrap
+  earthly bootstrap
   ```

 #### Description

-Installs bash and zsh shell completion for earth.
+Installs bash and zsh shell completion for earthly.

-## earth --help
+## earthly --help

 #### Synopsis

 * ```
-  earth --help
+  earthly --help
   ```
 * ```
-  earth <command> --help
+  earthly <command> --help
   ```

 #### Description

-Prints help information about earth.
+Prints help information about earthly.

-## earth --version
+## earthly --version

 #### Synopsis

 * ```
-  earth --version
+  earthly --version
   ```

 #### Description

-Prints version information about earth.
+Prints version information about earthly.